trimble-oss/devguide/wiki/guidelines/pages/development-practices/managingCodeComplexity.md

 ### Depth of Inheritance

 * It becomes less clear where an inherited method originates from when the number of levels in the inheritance tree grows.
 Consider composition over inheritance.
+This metric was developed by Chidamber and Kemerer as an indicator for how many ancestor classes affect the behavior of a given class.

 ### Class coupling

 * The number of unique interdependencies between classes can be used to identify classes that have high coupling.
 These classes might be a burden to reuse if they need developers to also include all the dependent classes.
+Interface segregation (one of the SOLID principles) reduces coupling to dependencies.

 ### Lines of code in functions, classes and files